jonkavana/Programming-and-Scripting-EOY-Project/README.md

         print(b)
         AppendToFile(str(b))

-This has printed to the terminal the overall description of the data set
+This has printed to the terminal the overall description of the dataset

         c = IrisData.describe
         print(c())